edytawrobel/practice-project/README.md

   ```
   As a NASA Operator
   So that I can proceed with the mission
-  I would like to land rovers on plateau
+  I would like to land rovers on the plateau of Mars

   As a NASA Operator
   So that I can control a rover
-  I would like to be able to process the instructions given
+  I would like to be able to send out the instructions given

   As a NASA Operator
   So that I can change the direction a rover's heading towards